B. Lynn Winmill: Noteworthy cases

 Winmill granted the habeas corpus petition of Charles Fain, a wrongfully convicted man who spent 18 years on Idaho's death row.
 Winmill ordered DNA testing that was previously unavailable; the new testing exonerated Fain, who was released from prison.
 Winmill and Fain later made joint speaking appearances.

 In 1999, Winmill presided over the trial of Allan Elias, a southeastern Idaho businessman, on charges arising from a 1996 incident in which Elias ordered an employee, who lacked safety training or proper protective equipment, to clean the inside of a large tank that stored a toxic mixture of phosphoric acid and cyanide.
 The employee suffered severe brain damage, and Elias was convicted of "knowingly endangering the safety and health of his employees, illegally disposing of hazardous cyanide waste and making a false statement to the Occupational Safety and Health Administration."
 In 2000, Winmill sentenced Elias to 17 years in prison, the longest-ever sentence in the United States for an environmental crime.

 In Western Watersheds Project v.
 Fish and Wildlife Service (2007), Winmill ordered the United States Fish and Wildlife Service (FWS) to reconsider its decision not to list the sage-grouse as an endangered or threatened species under the Endangered Species Act.
 In an opinion highly critical of FWS officials, Winmill singled out deputy assistant secretary Julie A. MacDonald for criticism, and held that the agency had impermissibly disregarded scientific evidence in making its decision to deny protection to the sage-grouse.

 In Animal Legal Defense Fund v.
 Otter (2015), Winmill struck down the "ag gag" law passed by the Idaho Legislature in 2012, ruling that the statute—which, among other things, banned the audio or visual recording of agricultural operations—violated the Free Speech Clause of the First Amendment to the United States Constitution.
 In January 2018, the U.S. Court of Appeals for the Ninth Circuit upheld most of the ruling.

 In Edmo v.
 Idaho Department of Correction (2018), Winmill ruled in favor of a transgender inmate diagnosed with gender dysphoria, who challenged the state's refusal to provide gender confirmation surgery.
 Winmill ruled that the state's disregard of the "generally accepted medical standards for the treatment of gender dysphoria" constituted deliberate indifference to the inmate's medical needs, in violation of the Eighth Amendment to the United States Constitution.

+On August 13, 2026, in Seyb v.
+Members of the Idaho Board of Medicine, et al (2024), Winfill ruled in favor of the plaintiff, finding that the state's de facto abortion ban, legislated via Idaho's Defense of Life and the Fetal Heartbeat Acts, violates due process and equal protection clauses under the 14th Amendment.